davecromberge/datasketches-sandbox/README.md

 [Apache Datasketches](https://datasketches.apache.org/) is a software library of stochastic streaming algorithms.

 This repository provides a simple HTTP interface to evaluate datasketches on your own data.
-Datasketches is order insensitive to input data and only has to see a data item once ("one touch").

 For large datasets, the following problems are typically difficult to measure exactly using limited resources:
 - distinct count
 - quantiles and histograms
 - frequent items
 - reservoir sampling

+Datasketches makes use of sketches with mathematically proven error bounds to provide robust solutions to these problems.
+Moreover, it is order insensitive to input data and only has to see a data item once ("one touch") making it ideal for streaming and big data use cases.

+# Usage notes

 The service maintains a stateful in-memory sketch/exact copy for each dataset, which can be periodically interrogated for approximate results.
 This stateful operation allows set operations between sketches.